Jailed Kremlin foe Navalny says he may face life sentence

 MOSCOW (AP) — Russian opposition leader Alexei Navalny said Wednesday that he was facing new extremism and terrorism charges that could land him in prison for life as authorities set the stage for a new trial against the Kremlin's leading critic.

-Navalny said by video link from prison during the hearing that the extremism charges could land him in prison for 30 years.
-He added that an investigator had told him that he also would face a separate military court trial on terrorism charges that could potentially carry a life sentence.
+Navalny said by video link from prison during the hearing that the extremism charges that he rejected as “absurd” could land him in prison for 30 years.
+He noted that an investigator had told him that he also would face a separate military court trial on terrorism charges that could potentially carry a life sentence, adding on a sardonic note that the charges imply that “I'm conducting terror attacks while sitting in prison.”

 His top ally said that investigators were trying to link the terrorism charges against Navalny to a bombing that killed a well-known Russian military blogger earlier this month.